 The owner or operator seeking an NSR Permit shall submit an application package containing the following data:

-1) Form ARD-1 General Information for All Permit Applications (Please see Instructions for Form ARD-1 ).
+1) Form ARD-1 General Information for All Permit Applications.

 2) Complete application form(s) for each significant source or device (Forms ARD-2 through ARD 6 as applicable).